Arvinth-Krishna/Reco-PC-Server/README.md

 Reco PC Server is a self hosted bot, which means that you have to run the bot on your computer - the machine you want to control via discord commands.

-Installing Reco is an easy 3 minute process.
+Installing Reco PC Server is an easy 3 minute process.

 ## Quick Jumps